ruby-grape/grape/README.md

 used as a type as long as an explicit coercion method is supplied.
 If the type implements a class-level `parse` method, Grape will use it automatically.
-This method must take one string argument and return an instance of the correct type, or raise an exception to indicate the value was invalid.
-E.g.,
+This method must take one string argument and return an instance of the correct type, or return an instance of `Grape::Types::InvalidValue` which optionally accepts a message to be returned in the response.

 ```ruby
 class Color